amerenda/amerenda-k3s/gitops/apps/home-assistant/README-schedule-system.md

 This system allows you to create room-specific schedules that inherit from a default schedule but can be overridden per room.

+> **📚 Related Documentation**: See [README-includes.md](README-includes.md) for guidance on handling Home Assistant includes in Kubernetes ConfigMaps.

 ## How It Works

 1. **Default Schedule**: All rooms start with the same default schedule defined in `default_schedule.yaml`